Our Response to COVID-19

 Our company is committed to putting people first, a guiding principle that informs our COVID-19 response, both for our customers and our employees.

-We’ve activated our Critical Incident Response Team and are following our Pandemic Response Plan, contingencies that were developed to respond to situations like the one in which our state – along with much of the world – finds itself today.
+Months ago, we activated our Critical Incident Response Team and continue to follow our Pandemic Response Plan, contingencies that were developed to respond to situations like the one in which our state – along with much of the world – finds itself today.

 The COVID-19 crisis is causing anxiety for many people, but we hope we’re able to help alleviate some of that anxiety.
 Blue Cross NC has the people, the financial stability and the technology to help North Carolinians through this.

-- We are strongly encouraging as many employees as possible to telework.
-In fact, today nearly 90% of our workforce is serving you remotely.
+- Our transition to remote work was swift, thorough and successful.
+Today 98% of our workforce is serving you remotely.
+Only employees designated as essential for onsite work are permitted on campus.
 In recent years, almost 40% of our workers had already been working remotely, so our company didn’t have to overcome many cultural or technological obstacles to implement this work-from-home recommendation.

-- For any employees reporting to the office, we have suspended daily flexible seating in our normally unassigned spaces.
+- For the few employees who continue to work in the office, we have suspended daily flexible seating in our normally unassigned spaces.
 Using a single work station consistently will help in assessing exposure, should anyone on staff be diagnosed.

 - We added additional cleaning staff to increase daily cleaning and sanitizing of our offices so those that must come into the office can feel confident that it is safe.

-- Posting updates on the fast-moving situation on our blog site.
+- Posting updates on the fast-moving situation on our website.

 - Expanded virtual access to doctors.